jwangbychance/jwangbychance/README.md

-Australian university student studying a bachelor in Information Technology and Business.
+Australian university student studying a Bachelor in Information Technology and Business.
 Majoring in both Data Analytics and Accounting.

 <!--